Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: An Application to R-parity Violating Supersymmetry

-Surveying the final states in the last column of \cref{tab:tab1}, we observe that the single lepton channel can be populated irrespective of the supersymmetric particle involved in the final step of the decay cascade.
+Surveying the final states in the last column of \cref{tab:tab1}, we observe that the single-lepton channel can be populated irrespective of the supersymmetric particle involved in the final step of the decay cascade.
 The only exception is a decay chain featuring a light charged slepton $\tilde{e}_R$, where two additional charged leptons result.\footnote{The case of additional leptons is more constrained by existing searches, see Ref.~\cite{Evans:2013jna}.} There are however limitations to this analysis.
-As stated above the cascade details depend sensitively not only on the mass splittings and kinematically accessible supersymmetric states, but also on the size of the RPV coupling, $\lambda^\prime$, relative to the gauge couplings \cite{Dreiner:2012wm}.
+As stated above the cascade details depend sensitively on the mass spectrum, as well as the size of the RPV coupling, $\lambda^\prime$, relative to the gauge couplings \cite{Dreiner:2012wm}.
 Fortunately, the latter does not modify the above conclusions.
 The large value of the strong coupling means that additional steps in the decay chains typically only increase jet multiplicity.
-Therefore, the single lepton channel provides a sensitive probe irrespective of the model details, allowing us to implement a largely model-independent search strategy.
+Therefore, the single-lepton channel provides a sensitive probe irrespective of the model details, allowing us to implement a largely model-independent search strategy.
 We now turn to the details of how such a strategy can be implemented at the LHC.